Marijuana Abuse in Stillwater, OK

 - Dialectical Behavioral Therapy (DBT)

 - Cognitive Behavioral Therapy

-After considering treatment types, you will want to consider both length and location of treatment.
-We know it can be beneficial to relocate for treatment, but consider length as well.
+After considering treatment types, you will want to consider both the length and location of treatment.
+We know it can be beneficial to relocate for treatment but consider length as well.
 How long can the individual practically be away from treatment?
 How long do they need to spend in treatment for their best chance at recovery?
 Next, consider aftercare services.
 What does the facility provide in terms of transitioning care to help the individual remain sober?
 Lastly, think about payment options.
-Will the individual need payment assistance or are the insured?
+Will the individual need payment assistance or are they insured?